 While the motor is rotating in the CCW direction, "-" is shown in front of the displayed value.
 If the speed is indicated by an absolute value, no sign is shown to indicate the rotating direction.
-You can select the value display format using the application parameter for data setter speed display.
+You can select the value display format using the "Data setter speed display" parameter of the application parameter.

 You can also display the motor speed as revolutions of the gear output shaft.
-For this setting, use the application parameter for "Deceleration rate of speed monitor."
+For this setting, use the "Deceleration rate of speed monitor" parameter of the application parameter.